-One of the leading proponents of Karate, the Kanazawa Hirozaku Soke and one of the most talented instructors of Naginata, Kimura Yasuko Soke, both felt that their Budo would be enhanced by allowing innovation to be included within their Budo’s training curriculum.
+One of the leading proponents of Karate, the late Kanazawa Hirozaku Soke and one of the most talented instructors of Naginata, Kimura Yasuko Soke, both felt that their Budo would be enhanced by allowing innovation to be included within their Budo’s training curriculum.
 Whether this innovation was listening and learning from Non-Japanese “experts” or simply trying to be more inclusive in the training and propagating of the Budo itself.

 It is therefore best to qualify Traditionalists as those who have their Budo’s best interest in mind and prefers to leverage some of the "best practices” (to use business vernacular) of what is more aptly described as “Classic Karate” but only in the use of the Uniform/Gi, Kata’s and Basics.
 You will seldom find similar training techniques and in a lot of cases the execution of the techniques is still different within the same style.
 Yet the atmosphere within the school is respectful, energetic, forward looking and ultimately fun!